GriffithUniLibrary/redcap-intro/docs/instruments/index.md

 ---
-nav_order: 3
+nav_order: 1
-topics: Projects; instruments; forms; surveys
-title: Creating a project
+title: Instruments, forms and surveys
 layout: default
-description: Before you can create forms and surveys in REDCap, you need to create a project.
+has_children: true
 ---

+> Before you can create forms and surveys in REDCap, you need to create a project.

 ## The New Project screen